 The Vikings traded for Mike Wallace, but it remains unclear if they have Teddy Bridgewater's long-term No. 1.
 Minnesota could use a true lead receiver for its young quarterback to grow with.

-Treadwell (6-2, 229) had 48 receptions for 632 yards and five touchdowns in 2014 before an ugly knee injury ended his season.
-He is a natural receiver who causes a lot of mismatches.
-Treadwell was one of the top recruits in the nation, and as a freshman, he was immediately effective against SEC defensive backs.
+This year, Treadwell (6-2, 229) has 22 catches for 332 yards and a score.
+He had 48 receptions for 632 yards and five touchdowns in 2014 before an ugly injury ended his season.
+Treadwell is a natural receiver who causes a lot of mismatches.
+He was one of the top recruits in the nation, and as a freshman, he was immediately effective against SEC defensive backs.
 Treadwell caught 72 receptions for 608 yards with five scores in 2013.